decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 Note: Subnets must be in the same region.
 -------------------------------------------
 * VPC Network > Create VPC Network > WAN-VPC & LAN-VPC ( OR use exisitng ones )
-- create two subnets in the same region on both VPCs with different IP ranges.
+* create two subnets in the same region on both VPCs with different IP ranges.
 * Optional: Enable Global Routing
 * Note: select autosubnets will create 40+ subnets automaticly , custom subnets will not.
-* Please use a different IP range for each subnet in each seperate VPC to avoid IP conflicts in the firewall.
 * In the WAN VPC Subnet select Standard OR Static not Ephmeral, if IPS changes will break domain VPN settings.
 * Also select Private Google Access for the LAN VPC to avoid it attaching public IPS.
 * Optional: Hybrid Subnets allow you to communicate to an on premise subnet.
 * When adding LAN, attached as the second network interface set external IP address to none.
-* Make sure to enable IPForwarding:
+* Make sure to enable IPForwarding.
-- Network interfaces > advanced options > Check Enable IP forwarding

 Remote Access:
 --------------